 The first step in sorting out these challenges is talking with your child’s teacher.
 You can also talk with other school staff, like the school counsellor, the principal or the student welfare coordinator.

 Being younger than peers

 To meet their learning needs, gifted children sometimes start school early or skip grades at school.
-This means that they’re younger than other children in their class.
+This means that they’re often younger than other children in their class.